oseintow/laravel-vue-blog/README.md

 ### Project Setup
 1. clone the project
+2. run `composer install`
-2. Rename `.env.example` to `.env` and update the values
+3. Rename `.env.example` to `.env` and update the values
-3. Rename `.env.testing.example` to `.env.testing` and update the values
+4. Rename `.env.testing.example` to `.env.testing` and update the values
-4. Run `php artisan migrate`
+5. Run `php artisan migrate`
-5. This project uses the basic web forms authenticaton and also has the option of authenticating using google and facebook.
+6. This project uses the basic web forms for authenticaton and also has the option of authenticating using google and facebook.
 To use social logins add below to your .env file

     ##### For facebook
     ```
-    FACEBOOK_ID = xxxx
+    FACEBOOK_ID =
-    FACEBOOK_SECRET = xxxx
+    FACEBOOK_SECRET =
     FACEBOOK_URL = /auth/facebook/callback
     ```

     ##### For Google
     ```
-    GOOGLE_ID = xxxx
+    GOOGLE_ID =
-    GOOGLE_SECRET = xxxx
+    GOOGLE_SECRET =
     GOOGLE_URL = /auth/google/callback
     ```

     Go to `resources->js->plugins->vue-authentication.js` and update the facebook and google client ids

-6. This project uses Laravel Passport for generating access tokens.
+7. This project uses Laravel Passport for generating access tokens.
 Run command below to install passport

     ```
     php artisan passport:install
     ```

-7. Seed the database
+8. Seed the database
     ```
     php artisan db:seed
     ```

-8. Serving the app
+9. Serving the app

     ```
     php artisan serve
+    ```

+10. To transpile the frontend js files use below command

+    ```
+    npm run dev
+    ```

+    or

+    ```
+    npm run watch
     ```

 ### Testing Api